SludgePhD/showimg/README.md

 - right click: open the OS context menu for the window
 - middle click (hold): select a region to zoom into
 - backspace: reset zoom region
+- <kbd>1</kbd>: resize window to match image size exactly
-- T: toggle window background for transparent images (transparent, light checkerboard, dark checkerboard)
+- <kbd>T</kbd>: toggle window background for transparent images (transparent, light checkerboard, dark checkerboard)
-- L: force linear interpolation even when each image pixel is larger than a screen pixel (by default, this transitions to pixel art friendly nearest-neighbor)
+- <kbd>L</kbd>: force linear interpolation even when each image pixel is larger than a screen pixel (by default, this transitions to pixel art friendly nearest-neighbor)

 ### dependencies